JaCARYK/TabSense/README.md

 - **No Tracking** - We don't track your browsing or sell data
 - **Open Source** - Full transparency in how your data is handled

-## 🎨 Why You'll Love It
+## Why You'll Love It

-TabSense Declutter isn't just another tab manager - it's a delightful companion that makes tab organization fun!
+TabSense Declutter isn't just another tab manager, it's a delightful companion that makes tab organization fun!
 Watch your dog jump for joy when you maintain good tab hygiene, or see it get sad when tabs pile up.
 The beautiful animations and personality-filled interactions make mundane tab management an enjoyable experience.

-## 🔮 Future Improvements
+## Future Improvements

 - More dog expressions and animations
 - Additional mascot options (cats, other pets)